jaburt/mkv-track-language-checker/README.md

 If a file.MKV has more than one track which meets the search criteria the filename is listed with each individual match.

-This canbatch file be use to find foreign language tracks as well as tracks which have not had a language defined (called undefined).
+This batch file can be use to find foreign language tracks as well as tracks which have not had a language defined (called undefined).
 This is especially useful for finding tracks which fail to load as expected in Plex (generally undefined tracks) - tracks can be undefined if you forget to set them when creating your .mkv files.

 This batch file uses DOS commands and the CLI of mkvinfo.exe from MKVToolNix utilities which can be found at: https://mkvtoolnix.download/